 On April 3, 2013, the Administrator entered into a sub-administration agreement with State Street Bank and Trust Company ("State Street" and, such agreement, the "State Street Sub-Administration Agreement" and, together with the Carlyle Sub-Administration Agreements, the "Sub-Administration Agreements").
-On March 11, 2015, the Company's Board of Directors, including a majority of the Independent Directors, approved an amendment to the State Street Sub-Administration Agreement.
-The initial term of the State Street Sub-Administration Agreement ends on April 1, 2017 and, unless terminated earlier, the State Street Sub-Administration Agreement will renew automatically for successive annual periods, provided that such continuance is specifically approved at least annually by (i) the vote of the Board of Directors or by the vote of a majority of the outstanding voting securities of the Company and (ii) the vote of a majority of the Company's Independent Directors.
+On March 11, 2015, the Company's Board of Directors, including a majority of the Independent Directors, approved an amendment to the State Street Sub-Administration Agreement ends on April 1, 2017 and, unless terminated earlier, the State Street Sub-Administration Agreement will renew automatically for successive annual periods, provided that such continuance is specifically approved at least annually by (i) the vote of the Board of Directors or by the vote of a majority of the outstanding voting securities of the Company and (ii) the vote of a majority of the Company's Independent Directors.
 On February 26, 2018, the Company's Board of Directors, including a majority of the Independent Directors, approved the continuance of the State Street Sub-Administration Agreement for a one year period.
 The State Street Sub-Administration Agreement may be terminated upon at least 60 days' written notice and without penalty by the vote of a majority of the outstanding securities of the Company, or by the vote of the Board of Directors or by either party to the State Street Sub-Administration Agreement.

-For the three month periods ended March 31, 2018 and 2017, fees incurred in connection with the State Street Sub-Administration Agreement, which amounted to \$192 and \$160, respectively, were included in other general and administrative in the accompanying Consolidated Statements of Operations.
-As of March 31, 2018 and December 31, 2017, \$389 and \$196, respectively, was unpaid and included in other accrued expenses and liabilities in the accompanying Consolidated Statements of Assets and Liabilities.
+For the three month and six month periods ended June 30, 2018, fees incurred in connection with the State Street Sub-Administration Agreement, which amounted to \$189 and \$381, respectively, were included in other general and administrative in the accompanying Consolidated Statements of Operations.
+For the three month and six month periods ended June 30, 2017, fees incurred in connection with the State Street Sub-Administration Agreement, which amounted to \$162 and \$322, respectively, were included in other general and administrative in the accompanying Consolidated Statements of Operations.
+As of June 30, 2018 and December 31, 2017, \$192 and \$196, respectively, was unpaid and included in other accrued expenses and liabilities in the accompanying Consolidated Statements of Assets and Liabilities.